Afirestriker/react-concepts-in-action/ReactJS-Tutorial/README.md

     * Approach 3 - Binding in Class constructor.
 From React Doc (Go to approach).
     * Approach 4 - Declare handler function as arrow function.
 From React Doc (Go to approach).

+* Lesson 15 - Method as props
+  * File - **ParentComponent.js** and **ChildComponent.js**
+  * Learned how to pass a method declared in the parent-component to the child-component using props.
+  * Very Similar to how we pass information from parent to child component using attributes.
+  * Learned how to pass a parameters to while calling the parent-component function using flat arrow function.

 <br/>

 **Q&A:**